-CEURUS organizes and hosts short-term, certificate-awarding programmes such as summer schools, winter schools and training programmes on Russian and East European politics, society, economics, foreign policy and culture..
+CEURUS organizes and hosts short-term, certificate-awarding programmes such as summer schools, winter schools and training programmes on Russian and Eurasian politics, society, economics, foreign policy and culture.
 CEURUS-affiliated scholars teach in a variety of degree programmes (BA, MA, PhD) offered at the UT, notably at the Johan Skytte Institute for Political Studies, as well as at the faculties of Law and Economics.
-CEURUS seeks to offer an intellectually stimulating environment for students interested in Russian and East European studies as well as EU-Russia relations.
+CEURUS seeks to offer an intellectually stimulating environment for students interested in Russian and Eurasian studies, as well as EU-Russia relations.
 The Centre and its constituting units welcome international students into their study programmes.

 Short Term Programmes